abcpaem/tdd-mars-rover-kata/README.md

 10) Add a test for checking that no more than one Rover can be created in same plateau and position.
 See test [here](https://htmlpreview.github.io/?https://github.com/abcpaem/tdd-mars-rover-kata/blob/main/docs/TestResults10.html) or [here](https://htmlview.glitch.me/?https://github.com/abcpaem/tdd-mars-rover-kata/blob/main/docs/TestResults10.html).
 11) Add a test for checking that Mars Rover keeps last position when there is a risk of collision trying to move forward.
 See test [here](https://htmlpreview.github.io/?https://github.com/abcpaem/tdd-mars-rover-kata/blob/main/docs/TestResults11.html) or [here](https://htmlview.glitch.me/?https://github.com/abcpaem/tdd-mars-rover-kata/blob/main/docs/TestResults11.html).
 12) Add a test for checking that Mars Rover can make multiple moves.
 See test [here](https://htmlpreview.github.io/?https://github.com/abcpaem/tdd-mars-rover-kata/blob/main/docs/TestResults12.html) or [here](https://htmlview.glitch.me/?https://github.com/abcpaem/tdd-mars-rover-kata/blob/main/docs/TestResults12.html).

+Finally, you can see all the tests passing [here](https://htmlpreview.github.io/?https://github.com/abcpaem/tdd-mars-rover-kata/blob/main/docs/TestResultsAll.html) or [here](https://htmlview.glitch.me/?https://github.com/abcpaem/tdd-mars-rover-kata/blob/main/docs/TestResultsAll.html).

+### What's next?:
+- Add *main* method to run the solution as a console application.
+- Add tests for edge case scenarios.

+#### Improvements
+- Add a unique name to the Vehicle, so it can help as a unique identifier (it wasn't part of original requirements).
+- Add functionality for unregistering Vehicles from Plateau, for cases when the same Rover is transported to a different position by another mean of transport.

 ---